aditisobti/Neighborhood-Map-React/README.md

 1. Build the production ready optimised code. `npm run build`
 2. Deploy it to `gh-pages` branch by `npm run deploy`
 3. Check the online demo [here](https://aditisobti.github.io/Neighborhood-Map-React/)

+## Features

+1. Type into the filter/search box to filter the shown locations on the map.
+2. Click on the button below the filter/search box to collapse or expand the suggestions list.
+3. Click anywhere on the map to close the information window that opens.
+4. Click on any marker to see the location details fetched from the [FourSquare APIs](https://developer.foursquare.com/).

 ## Instructions for Interacting
 - Click on a venue to display information.
 The information is from www.foursquare.com